ALavault/alavault.github.io/_posts/2020-06-09-music_tuto_4_harmony.md

 ```

-I have time, I may write an arrangement for guitar.
+If I have time, I may write an arrangement for guitar.

+Looks like I don't. :)

 ---